Continuous Design and Reprogramming of Totimorphic Structures for Space Applications: Methods

 \subsubsection{Poisson's ratio}

-Assume we do $k$ iterations in the compression experiment, i.e., we solve \cref{eq:stiffnessEq} $k$ times in sequence, and in each iteration we displace the top lattice points by $\epsilon_k$.
-After each iteration, we collect the displacement in $x$-direction of the outer left and outer right points of the lattice, calculate the mean displacement over these points, and then obtain the average change in width of the lattice by taking the difference:
+Assume we do $k$ iterations in the compression experiment, i.e., we solve Eq.~\ref{eq:stiffnessEq} $k$ times in sequence, and in each iteration we displace the top lattice points by $\epsilon_k$.
+After each iteration, we collect the displacement in $x$-direction of the outer left and outer right points of the lattice , calculate the mean displacement over these points, and then obtain the average change in width of the lattice by taking the difference:

-where $\mathcal{LS}$ ($\mathcal{RS}$) is a set containing the indices of the points on the left (right) surface of the lattice. $|\mathcal{RS}|$ denotes the number of elements in $\mathcal{RS}$.
+where $\mathcal{LS}$ ($\mathcal{RS}$) is a set containing the indices of the points on the left (right) surface of the lattice.
+The outer points are given\textbf{ (left side)} by points $\pA$ and $\pAp$ of the first (i.e. outer left) column of elementary cells in the lattice, and \textbf{(right side)} by the points $\pB$ and $\pBp$ of the last column (i.e. outer right) of elementary cells. $|\mathcal{RS}|$ denotes the number of elements in $\mathcal{RS}$.
 The Poisson's ratio is obtained using linear regression